spanezz/egt/doc/user-story-enrico.md

 before I jot them down, so I can do it without losing the main stream of thoughts.
 I have not found to this day a better way to do it, and I find being able to do this absolutely invaluable.

+If I'm unsure what I'd like to focus on next, on my many fronts, I run `egt next` to get the first todo list line for all my projects.